phalconVee/trybrass-money-transfer-api/readme.md

 The database migration is available in the migrations folder.

 This demo is dependent on the up-time of the Paystack payment gateway.
+And all keys used are test keys as a result no actual money is transferred, and processes that involves live validation fails as well.

 To simulate a successful demo, perform the following: